SuleimanFarah/sunpy/GSOC/2021/GSoC-2021-Devansh-Shukla.md

 caught my eye due to my course, Intro. to Space Physics, which included a seminar on Sun-spots in which I utilized SunPy to generate AIA and HMI Image of the Sun, thereby showing the correlation of sunspots and magnetic field; I have been reading about SunPy since then, slowly learning about the incredible community.
-I choosed this project since it brings out the best of both worlds, some Solar Physics and some Programming; for me, it looked like a natural choice in my career to learn and hopefully contribute positively to the community;
+I chose this project since it brings out the best of both worlds, some Solar Physics and some Programming; for me, it looked like a natural choice in my career to learn and hopefully contribute positively to the community;
 more specifically, next subsection points to some reasons and benefits of such a project; of course, I'm open to finding more in the future.